codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/gradle.md

 description: "Create Docker images for Spring/Gradle"
 excerpt: ""
 group: example-catalog
-sub_group: java
+sub_group: ci-examples
 redirect_from:
   - /docs/java/gradle/
 toc: true
 ---

-Codefresh can work with Gradle builds in a similar manner as with [Maven builds]({{site.baseurl}}/docs/learn-by-example/java/spring-boot-2/).
+Codefresh can work with Gradle builds in a similar manner as with [Maven builds]({{site.baseurl}}/docs/learn-by-example/java/spring-boot-2/){:target="\_blank"}.

 ## The example Gradle project

-You can see the example project at [https://github.com/codefresh-contrib/gradle-sample-app](https://github.com/codefresh-contrib/gradle-sample-app).
+You can see the example project at [https://github.com/codefresh-contrib/gradle-sample-app](https://github.com/codefresh-contrib/gradle-sample-app){:target="\_blank"}.
 The repository contains a Spring Boot 2 project built with Gradle with the following tasks:

 * `gradle test` runs unit tests.
 * `gradle build` creates a self-contained jar file (using Spring boot).